quantastica/quantum-circuit/utils/README_TEMPLATE.md

 {TITLE}

 [quantum-circuit](https://www.npmjs.com/package/quantum-circuit) is open source quantum circuit simulator implemented in javascript.
 Smoothly runs 20+ qubit simulations in browser or at server (node.js).
 You can use it in your javascript program to run quantum simulations.

-Circuit can be imported from and exported to [OpenQASM](https://github.com/Qiskit/openqasm).
-You can export circuit to [pyQuil](http://docs.rigetti.com/en/latest/index.html), [Quil](https://arxiv.org/abs/1608.03355), [Qiskit](https://qiskit.org/documentation/), [Cirq](https://github.com/quantumlib/Cirq), [QSharp](https://docs.microsoft.com/en-us/quantum/language/index?view=qsharp-preview), and [QuEST](https://quest.qtechtheory.org/), so it can be used for conversion from OpenQASM to other languages.
+Circuit can be imported from [OpenQASM](https://github.com/Qiskit/openqasm) and [Quil](https://arxiv.org/abs/1608.03355).
+You can export circuits to [OpenQASM](https://github.com/Qiskit/openqasm), [pyQuil](http://docs.rigetti.com/en/latest/index.html), [Quil](https://arxiv.org/abs/1608.03355), [Qiskit](https://qiskit.org/documentation/), [Cirq](https://github.com/quantumlib/Cirq), [TensorFlow Quantum](https://www.tensorflow.org/quantum), [QSharp](https://docs.microsoft.com/en-us/quantum/language/index?view=qsharp-preview), and [QuEST](https://quest.qtechtheory.org/), so it can be used for conversion between quantum programming languages.
 Circuit drawing can be exported to [SVG](https://www.w3.org/Graphics/SVG/) vector image.

 ## Live examples